 - ‘A Word to Husbands’ is addressed to the male partner in a heterosexual relationship.
 The speaker tells this metaphorical man that he has to do certain things if he wants his relationship to succeed.
 These include being humble when he’s right and being truthful at all times.
 These are necessary parts of a strong marriage.

-Ogden Nash was born on August 19th, 1902 in Rye, New York.
-His parents, Mattie and Edmund Strudwick Nash worked in the import-export business.
+Frederick Ogden Nash was born on August 19, 1902, in Rye, New York.
+His parents, Mattie and Edmund Strudwick Nash, worked in the import-export business.
 The family was required, due to the confines of that business, to move frequently when Nash was young.
+He would live in many cities on the East Coast, including Savannah, Georgia.
 When speaking about his childhood, Nash said that from a young age, as young as six years old, he had a passion for rhyming.
-He learned to love language and even lovemaking his own words when no English words would work.
+He learned to love language and even made his own words when no English words would work.

 Later, he found work writing streetcar card ads for a company that had at one point employed F. Scott Fitzgerald.
-As time progressed he found a better job as an editor at Doubleday.
+As time progressed he found a better job as an editor in the advertising department at Doubleday, the page publishing house.
 It was during this period that he began submitting short rhymes to The New Yorker.
 These were received joyfully by the staff.
 Nash even spent three months working on the editorial staff of the paper.
-His pun-like rhymes become incredibly popular, mostly due to his practiced skill of creating clever and original rhymes.
+His pun-like rhymes became incredibly popular, mostly due to his practiced skill of creating clever and original rhymes.
 Some of the best examples of this appear in his animal poems, such as ‘The Octopus,’ ‘The Cow’, and ‘The Fly’.
+Nash’s first book of comedic poetry, Hard Lines, was published in 1931, which was the same year that he married Frances Rider Leonard.
+They tied the knot on June 6, 1931.
+After 1932, Nash made the commitment to work on his poetry full-time, which was an impactful decision.

-In 1931 he married Frances Leonard and published his first collection of poetry.
 This collection thrust him into the national spotlight.
-A few years later he moved to Baltimore, Maryland where he spent the rest of his life.
-His poems started to become more commonly anthologized over the years, and included in important books such as A New Anthology of Modern Poetry in 1946.
+A few years later, he moved to Baltimore, Maryland, which became his principal home, where he spent the rest of his life.
+His poems started to become more commonly anthologized over the years and included in important books such as A New Anthology of Modern Poetry in 1946.

 Later Career and Death

 Over his forty-year career, he completed 20 volumes of poetry some of which included The Bad Parents’ Garden of Verse and Everyone but Three and Me.
+His work would also be elected to the National Institute of Arts and Letters in 1950.
 He also toured the United States lecturing.
-In 1952 he wrote the lyrics for Two’s Company and working on the Broadway musical One Touch of Venus.
+In 1952, he wrote the lyrics for Two’s Company and worked on the Broadway musical One Touch of Venus.

 Ogden Nash died at Johns Hopkins Hospital in May of 1971 from complications from Crohn’s disease.
 He is buried in East Side Cemetery in North Hampton, New Hampshire.